FlugsCoding/demo_tool/README.md

 # DEMO TOOL
+## INFO
 Simple demo tool created for [PERPHeads](https://perpheads.com/forums/).
-Features:
+This project is still in "beta", it currently houses two features.
+Check it out at https://flugscoding.github.io/demo_tool/.

+## FEATURES
 ### Tick Calculator
 Allows user to find the tick relative to a time value that they have input.